 How Long Can You Hold Your Breath?

-Excessive fees continue to be a hot topic for retirement plan committees to address, including:
+Witz posits that the issues that cause excessive fees to continue to be a hot topic for retirement plan committees include the following:

 - determining which share class to use;